 Thesis

 It has been over ten years since Marc Andreessen’s famous pronouncement that software was eating the world.
-Whether in shopping, entertainment, healthcare, or education, software has become a key component of almost every aspect of life.
-Now, however, artificial intelligence (AI) and machine learning (ML) are starting to eat software.
-There are early examples of this, such as Tesla’s Autopilot, Waymo’s driverless taxis, GitHub Copilot, TikTok content recommendations, or on-the-fly context-aware automated website guides like Ramp’s AI tour guide.
-This could increase, as generative AI directly improves software engineering productivity by 20-45%, primarily by reducing the time it takes for certain tasks such as generating initial code drafts, code correction and refactoring, root-cause analysis, and generating new system designs.
-But all of this stems from one key thing: data.
+From shopping and entertainment to healthcare and education, software has become a key component of nearly every aspect of life.
+Since the AI Boom in the late 2010s, however, artificial intelligence and machine learning have been eating software.
+Examples of this include Tesla’s Autopilot, Waymo’s driverless taxis, GitHub Copilot, TikTok content recommendations, or on-the-fly context-aware automated website guides like Ramp’s AI tour guide.
+The models that have enabled these advancements have required increased volumes of data for training.
 As Clive Humby pointed out in 2006, “Data is the new oil.”

-A persistent issue with building AI / ML applications has been a lack of well-organized data necessary for developing models.
+A persistent issue with building AI/ML applications has been the lack of well-organized data necessary for developing models.
 This is a self-reinforcing cycle where initial data collection leads to improved AI models, enhancing user experience.
-Better user experiences attract more users, leading to more data collection.
+Better user experiences attract more users, leading to further data collection.
 Over time, this cycle continually upgrades the quality of the AI model and the user experience.
-A scarcity of data extends the timelines required to build AI models and reduces their accuracy.
-Without a strong dataset to train these AI applications, applications can often exhibit decreased capabilities and increased vulnerabilities.
+Data scarcity extends the timelines required to build AI models and reduces their accuracy.
+Without a strong dataset to train AI models, applications can exhibit decreased capabilities and increased vulnerabilities.
 Moreover, a lack of data can often prevent the application from being developed altogether.
 For example, in medical research, the limited availability of data for diagnosing rare diseases and conditions makes building an accurate AI application for identifying such conditions challenging and often unreliable.

 That’s where Scale AI comes in.
 Scale AI’s vision is to be the foundational infrastructure behind AI/ML applications.
-The company began with data labeling and annotation used in building AI/ML models.
-Data labeling and data annotation involve tagging relevant information or metadata in a dataset to use for training an ML model.
-To train and build any ML algorithm, the model needs to be grounded on accurate data that is correctly labeled.
-Scale AI’s core value proposition is built around ensuring companies have correctly labeled to allow them to build effective ML models.
-By building comprehensive datasets to train AI/ML applications, Scale AI seeks to enable developers to build accurate applications with increased capability and limited vulnerability.
+The company began with data labeling and annotation used for building AI/ML models, tagging relevant information or metadata in a dataset to use for training an ML model.
+Scale AI’s core value proposition is built around ensuring companies have correctly labeled data to allow them to build effective ML models.
+By building comprehensive datasets, Scale AI provides the foundation for building AI/ML applications.

 Weekly Newsletter